East Palestine, Ohio

-East Palestine (/ˌpælɪˈstiːn/ PAL-ist-EEN) is a village in northeastern Columbiana County, Ohio, United States.
+East Palestine (/ˌpælɪˈstiːn/ PAL-ist-EEN) is a village in Columbiana County, Ohio, United States.
 The population was 4,761 at the 2020 census.
-Located on the state's border with Pennsylvania, East Palestine is about 20 mi south of Youngstown and 40 mi northwest of Pittsburgh.
-It is part of the Salem micropolitan area.
+It is located on the Ohio–Pennsylvania border, about 20 mi south of Youngstown and 40 mi northwest of Pittsburgh.

-The city was home to industries in ceramics and tire manufacturing from the 1870s until the mid-1960s.
+The village was home to industries in ceramics and tire manufacturing from the 1870s until the mid-1960s.
 East Palestine is located along the Norfolk Southern Railway and has a freight train station.
-On February 3, 2023, the village was near the site of a major derailment that spilled vinyl chloride and triggered significant evacuations in the jurisdiction.
+In 2023, the village was near the site of a major train derailment that spilled vinyl chloride and triggered significant evacuations in the jurisdiction.

 History

-East Palestine was founded in 1828 as Mechanicsburg and incorporated as a village in 1875 as East Palestine after the Middle Eastern region of Palestine.
-The name was changed as part of a religious nomenclature in the area, including communities such as Medina, Enon Valley, New Galilee and Salem; Palestine, Ohio, was already an incorporated community in the western part of the state.
+East Palestine was platted in 1828 by Thomas McCalla and William Grate, initially known as Mechanicsburg.
+In 1833, it was renamed after the Middle Eastern region of Palestine.
+The name was changed as part of a religious nomenclature in the area, including communities such as Enon Valley, Medina, New Galilee and Salem.
+However, Palestine, Ohio, was already an incorporated community in the western part of the state, so the town was incorporated as East Palestine in 1875.
 Having reached a population of 5,000, East Palestine operated as a statutory city from 1920 until 2011 when it reverted to village status because of declining population.

 By the 1920s, railroad facilities of the city consisted of the four-track Pennsylvania Railroad system.
 Switches from the Pittsburgh, Lisbon, and Western Railroad within one mile of the corporation limits connected with the Pittsburgh and Lake Erie Railroad and New York Central Railroad.
-The city's leading industries were the manufacture of pottery and automobile tires by the W. S. George Pottery Company and the Edwin C. McGraw Tire Company.
+The city's leading industries were the manufacture of pottery by the W. S. George Pottery Company and automobile tires by the Edwin C. McGraw Tire Company.
 However, factories also existed that produced steel tanks, foundry work, electrical refractories, food products, electric wiring devices, wooden ventilators, fireproofing material, synthetic ice, and lumber.
 Around this time, East Palestine began to start an economy in orcharding, which still survives today.
 Large storage and preserving facilities made East Palestine the leading city for orchards in the area.

 East Palestine became a qualified Tree City USA as recognized by the National Arbor Day Foundation in 2004.

+Beginning in October 2022, the East Palestine Fire Department began rolling out a new emergency response system based on the "MyID" digital health identity platform.
+A community information session was held on January 29, 2023, with 60 participants signed up for the program.